 Team building outside the museum was a huge success for Justworks!
 We loved bringing our activities to a new space where the activities could shine.
 We could just go crazy with the company and have a great time doing it.

-Museum Hack is experimenting with new mobile activities to bring art and team building to offices in New York City, Washington D.C., and San Francisco.
+Museum Hack is experimenting with new team building activities to bring art and team building to offices in New York City, Washington D.C., and San Francisco.
 Are you interested in team building from the comfort of your own office?
 We’re looking for test sites!
 All we need are 30-60 minutes and a group of at least 20 people who want to get in on the fun.
 Send us an email for more information – just mention that you’re writing in about our Melee!